Thiago099/SKSE-Menu-Framework-SDK/README.md

 SKSEMenuFramework::SetSection("<menu section name>");
 ```

-Then you can register your menu entry, it will be a page on the Mod Control Panel
+Register your menu entry, it will be a page on the Mod Control Panel

 ```cpp
 SKSEMenuFramework::AddSectionItem("Add Item", Example1::Render);